DHHR reports 1,125 current active Covid-19 cases statewide

-The West Virginia Department of Health and Human Resources (DHHR) reports as of September 28, 2022, there are currently 1,125 active COVID-19 cases statewide.
-Four deaths have been reported since the last report, with a total of 7,406 deaths attributed to COVID-19.
+The West Virginia Department of Health and Human Resources (DHHR) reports as of October 3, 2022, there are currently 1,125 active COVID-19 cases statewide.
+There have been 10 deaths reported since the last report, with a total of 7,426 deaths attributed to COVID-19.

-DHHR has confirmed the deaths of a 56-year-old female from Marion County, a 60-year-old male from Kanawha County, a 94-year-old female from Taylor County, and a 92-year-old female from Putnam County.
+DHHR has confirmed the deaths of a 24-year old male from Mingo County, a 69-year old male from Berkeley County, a 90-year old male from Raleigh County, a 74-year old female from Grant County, a 76-year old female from Wirt County, a 93-year old female from Cabell County, an 85-year old male from Greenbrier County, a 99-year old male from Fayette County, an 81-year old female from Wetzel County, and an 89-year old female from Ohio County.

-“We are deeply saddened by the passing of more West Virginians due to COVID-19,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“Since this virus can adversely affect some individuals, especially those who are older and with vulnerable health, please ensure you are up to date with your vaccinations and boosters.”
+“Each life lost to this disease is a tragedy, and our hearts go out to grieving families and friends,” said Bill J. Crouch, DHHR Cabinet Secretary.
+“Protect yourself and your loved ones by receiving the COVID-19 vaccine and booster shot."

 West Virginians ages 6 months and older are eligible for COVID-19 vaccination.
 All individuals ages 6 months and older should receive a primary series of vaccination, the initial set of shots that teaches the body to recognize and fight the virus that causes COVID-19.
 Those ages 5-11 years are recommended to get an original (monovalent) booster shot when due, and those ages 12 years and older are recommended to get an Omicron booster shot (bivalent) at least two months after completing their primary series.